terrylovesbird/terrylovesbird/README.md

 # About Me
 My love of advanced technology and problem solving led me to earn my CS master degree.
-For now, I have interest and experience in Python and Linux field, and if there is a chance I would also like to explore interests in other fields of software engineering.
+For now, I have interest and experience in Python and Linux related roles, and if there is a chance I would also like to explore interests in other fields of software engineering.
 My short-term traget is to be a full-time software engineer with solid foundations.
 I am looking forward to continuing my career soon.